Topological data analysis on noisy quantum computers: Details on quantum algorithms, TDA, and QTDA

 This use of QPE provides us with an approximate estimate of some random eigenvalue of $\Delta_k$.
 For BNE with additive error $\eps$, we need to repeat the two steps $O(\eps^{-2})$ times.
 Hence, the total time complexity of QTDA (original \lloyd version\footnote{Except that we adjust the cost of QPE under our spectral interval assumption.}) for BNE with $ \left| \chi_k - \frac{\beta_k}{\dim\tH_k}\right| \leq \epsilon$ is given by

-\begin{remark}[Time Complexity Discrepancy] We note that there is a discrepancy in the total time complexity of the QTDA algorithm reported in~\cite{lloyd2016quantum} and in the subsequent articles~\cite{gunn2019review,gyurik2020towards}, primarily due to differences in the underlying assumptions.
+\begin{remark}[Time Complexity Discrepancy] We note that there is a discrepancy in the total time complexity of the QTDA algorithm reported in~\citep{lloyd2016quantum} and in the subsequent articles by~\citep{gunn2019review} and~\citep{gyurik2020towards}, primarily due to differences in the underlying assumptions.
 This relates to simulation of the matrix $\tilde{B}$ or $\Delta_k$, where \lloyd suggest the requirement of constructing and applying the projector $\tilde{P}_k$ at each round (possibly using Grover's search algorithm, although some implementation details are missing).
-Hence, the total time complexity in~\cite{lloyd2016quantum} is a product of the time complexity of the two steps.
-In contrast, the follow-up studies by Gunn and Kornerup~\cite{gunn2019review} and Gyurik et al.~\cite{gyurik2020towards} assume that we have access to $\tilde{B}$ or $\Delta_k$ as an $n$-sparse matrix, in order to simulate it in the second step, and therefore the time complexities of the two main steps are added in~\cite{gunn2019review,gyurik2020towards} to obtain the total computational time complexity. \end{remark}
+Hence, the total time complexity in~\citep{lloyd2016quantum} is a product of the time complexity of the two steps.
+In contrast, the follow-up studies by \citep{gunn2019review} and \citep{gyurik2020towards} assume that we have access to $\tilde{B}$ or $\Delta_k$ as an $n$-sparse matrix, in order to simulate it in the second step, and therefore the time complexities of the two main steps are added in~\citep{gunn2019review,gyurik2020towards} to obtain the total computational time complexity. \end{remark}

-The subsequent articles by Gunn and Kornerup~\cite{gunn2019review} and Gyurik et al.~\cite{gyurik2020towards} do not address the issue of efficient quantum construction of $\tilde{B}$ or $\Delta_k$ from the pairwise distances of the $n$ points, and assume that oracle access is given to the nonzero entries of $\tilde{B}$ and their locations.
+The subsequent articles by \citep{gunn2019review} and \citep{gyurik2020towards} do not address the issue of efficient quantum construction of $\tilde{B}$ or $\Delta_k$ from the pairwise distances of the $n$ points, and assume that oracle access is given to the nonzero entries of $\tilde{B}$ and their locations.